Peugeot 508 SW estate review

 - Quite expensive

 Considering the sleek shape and low roofline of the hatchback, you might think the Peugeot 508 SW estate is already off to a bad start in practicality terms.
-But a longer, taller roof and extended length mean space for people and luggage is actually pretty good.
+But a longer, taller roof and extended length mean space for people and luggage is competitive when compared to other estates.

-It can't match the cavernous Skoda Superb Estate - nothing in this class can - but the 508 SW offers more luggage space than the Ford Mondeo Estate, Mazda6 Tourer and BMW 3 Series Touring.
+It can't match the cavernous Skoda Superb Estate - nothing in this class can - but the 508 SW offers more luggage space than the Mazda6 Tourer and BMW 3 Series Touring and the Mercedes C-Class estate.
 It also has a usefully wide opening and flat loading lip, with easy access available in the form of a powered tailgate.

 A little of the 508 hatchback's styling is lost in the transition to the SW model, but it’s still a handsome car and back seat passengers won't be complaining about the increased headroom.
-In estate form, the 508 is more comfortable for tall passengers in the back, which is especially pleasing if you're giving an important client - or your boss - a lift to the annual conference.
+In estate form, the 508 is more comfortable for tall passengers in the back, which is especially pleasing if you intend to ferry adults or older children around.

-Despite big wheels (up to 19-inches on GT versions), there's a compliance to the 508's suspension that ensures it doesn't thunk over bumps but it still remains planted at higher speeds.
-A small steering wheel helps it feel agile too, even if it's not quite as precise as a 3 Series Touring overall.
+Despite big wheels (up to 19-inches on GT and GT Premium versions), there's a compliance to the 508's suspension that ensures it doesn't thunk over bumps but it still remains planted at higher speeds.
+A small steering wheel helps it feel agile too, even if it's not quite as precise as a BMW 3 Series Touring overall.

 At a more relaxed pace the 508 SW feels accomplished, and there's more time to enjoy its interior, which is a highlight.
 Fresh design for the class sees digital instruments fitted as standard, thanks to Peugeot's quirky I-Cockpit layout.
 A second central display tilts towards the driver and offers infotainment, Apple CarPlay and Android Auto, along with the option of a high-end Focal stereo.